LifeCLEF 2022-23 Plant

 The task will be evaluated as a plant species retrieval task based on multi-image plant observations from the test set.
 The goal will be to retrieve the correct plant species among the top results of a ranked list of species returned by the evaluated system.
 The participants will first have access to the training set and a few months later, they will be provided with the whole test set.

 More practically, the run file to be submitted is a csv file (with semicolon separators) and has to contain as much lines as the number of predictions, each prediction being composed of an obsid (the identifier of a plant observation that can be itself composed of several images), a classid, a probability and a rank.
 Each line should have the following format: <obsid;classid;probability;rank>

-Here is a short fake run example respecting this format for only 3 plant observations: fake_run
+Here is a run example respecting this format with random predictions: fake_run

 Due to the large number of plant observations in the test set, in order to limit the size of the run files, we ask the participants to limit the predictions to the 30 best results per observation (a maximum of 30 rows from rank 1 to 31 max for each plant observation).